ProVir/ServiceContainerKit/README.md

 github "ProVir/ServiceContainerKit" ~> 3.0
 ```

-Run `carthage update` to build the framework and drag the built `ServiceContainerKit.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `ServiceContainerKit.framework` and `ServiceInjects.framework`  into your Xcode project.

 ### Swift Package Manager